MohneetKaur/End-to-End-Gemstone-Price-Prediction/README.md

 There are 10 independent variables (including id):

-1.id : unique identifier of each diamond
+*id : unique identifier of each diamond
-2. carat : Carat (ct.) refers to the unique unit of weight measurement used exclusively to weigh gemstones and diamonds.
+*carat : Carat (ct.) refers to the unique unit of weight measurement used exclusively to weigh gemstones and diamonds.
 3. cut : Quality of Diamond Cut
 4. color : Color of Diamond
 5. clarity : Diamond clarity is a measure of the purity and rarity of the stone, graded by the visibility of these characteristics under 10-power magnification.